 Research in the field of Bioelectrochemical Systems (BES) has focused on converting compounds in wastewater to bioelectricity via Microbial Fuel Cell (MFC) or other energetically valuable products [2].
-The proton selective membrane properties and its configuration in dual-chamber MFCs offer the opportunity to extract cations from the anolyte over to the cathode [3].
-Therefore the cathode can be exploited as a mechanism of removing specific contaminants e.g. heavy metals [4].
-This can be taken a step further, and with the use of external energy, supplied into the BES system, valuable products such as hydrogen gas [5], hydrogen peroxide [6], methane [7] or caustic soda [5,8] can be recovered.
-[3][9]Such operation causes not only transport of ions but also flow of liquid through the membrane, which leads to the so called electroosmotic transport of water [10].
+Properties of the proton selective membrane and its configuration in dual-chamber MFC offer the opportunity to transfer cations from the anolyte over to the cathode [3].
+In this way the cathode can be exploited as a mechanism for removing specific contaminants e.g. heavy metals [4].
+This can be taken a step further by supplying an external energy into the BES system, where valuable products such as hydrogen gas [5], hydrogen peroxide [6], methane [7] or caustic soda [5,8] can be recovered.

+The formation of caustic soda for example, is driven by the alkalinisation on the cathode side due to the continuous consumption of protons by the oxygen reduction reaction (ORR) and cationic flux [3].
+In general, ORR on the carbon based cathodes proceeds either via the two- or four- electron pathway.
+The 4-electron pathway appears to be predominant on noble metal catalysts, whilst the 2-electron pathway, known as peroxide pathway is more common on carbon based electrodes.
+In acidic conditions, it will result in formation of hydrogen peroxide which is further reduced to water.
+In alkaline environment it will result in generation of OH- [9] that leads to a further increase in pH.
+MFC operation causes not only transport of ions (protons and cations) but also flow of liquid through the membrane, which leads to the so called electroosmotic transport of water [10].
 This has resulted in many recent studies moving away from electricity generation and instead focussing on electricity consumption via Microbial Electrolysis Cells, where microbially assisted electrosynthesis can effectively be used for the production of oxidants or disinfectants [11] or even water dissociation via electrodialysis for separating the ionic species.
 However, it has recently been reported that the same process of microbially driven electrosynthesis can be achieved with both energy production and simultaneous elemental recovery in a simple MFC design [12].
-This process generating highly saline catholyte solutions that can additionally act as a dragging mechanism, linking the operational conditions of such system with the Osmotic MFC.
+This process generated a highly saline catholyte that additionally acted as a dragging mechanism, similar to the Osmotic MFC.
 The Osmotic Microbial Fuel Cell (OsMFC), incorporates forward osmosis membranes, NaCl as the catholyte solution and usually, platinum electrodes.
-OsMFC represent a water extraction technology, which can recover water molecules from the anolyte through the membrane via osmotic pressure [13].
+OsMFC represents a water extraction technology, which can recover water molecules from the anolyte through the membrane via osmotic pressure [13].
 This relies on Forward Osmosis (FO), where the osmotic pressure gradient that exists between solutions of two different concentrations is driving the transport of water across the membrane.
 The driving force is created by high solute concentration solution and water transport occurs naturally via electro passive transport.
-In such a system, the high catholyte salinity has been shown to increase current generation [14]. the disadvantage of FO reactors is the salt leakage such as NaCl across the membrane [15].
+In OsMFC, externally supplied salt solution is used as catholyte and has been shown to increase current generation [14], however the disadvantage of FO reactors is the salt leakage across the membrane [15].